 For Experienced Cyclists: Only people with significant riding experience would feel comfortable on most orange routes, where riders can expect to interact with more and faster motor vehicles.
 These routes can be very congested during peak hours, but experience low traffic volumes at other times.
 Routes shown in dark gray are busy arterials or narrow, winding country roads, and are not suitable for the average cyclist.
 Experienced cyclists should use these roads with caution.
 Some of the arterials have wide shoulders or bike lanes.
 Less confident riders should:

 - look for a parallel trail or green neighborhood route;

-- ride on the sidewalk when there is no alternative available (which is legal, but ride with traffic and use caution at driveways - drivers may not expect you); or
+- ride on the sidewalk when there is no alternative available (which is legal, but ride with traffic if possible and use caution at driveways - drivers may not expect you); or

 - find a bus to continue your trip (bikes can be loaded on bike racks in front).